kubernetes-sigs/contributor-playground/exercises/issues.md

 ## Preparation before the exercise

 1. Create a folder named after the current New Contributor Workshop (e.g. "Seattle-18") with an OWNERS file containing all the NCW teachers as Approvers.
 1. Before the NCW starts, put a notepad and pens on each table.
-Label the first few sheets of the notepad with `TABLE #` corressponding to the table number.
+Label the first few sheets of the notepad with `TABLE #` corresponding to the table number.
 2. Just after the introductions, have everyone write on the notepads as follows:
   - put they're gitHub handle
   - if they have *already contributed* to Kubernetes before, add a star by their name